MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppSharedPackageContainer.md

 ```

 ### -Id
 Id of the container.
-Can be acquired by running Get-AppSharedPackageContainer
+Can be acquired by running `Get-AppSharedPackageContainer`.

 ```yaml
 Type: String